fotor-2025042422352

 "We were unlucky with how the VSC played out at the end but I was giving it everything.
 Yesterday made the weekend so much harder and I take that on my shoulders.
 It's gutting but we need to keep fighting, it's all we can do - I know I've got a great team and we'll just keep our heads down".

-Toto Wolff declares that there is clearly a lot of work to do in order to get into the fight at the front.
-For him:
+Toto Wolff acknowledges that there is still much work to be done in order to fight at the front.
+He states:

 "George managed his race well and scored the maximum we could have hoped for today without any incidents ahead of him.
 For Lewis, it was always going to be a difficult afternoon from P15.
 The first Safety Car came too early to run to the end on Medium, so we stayed out like other cars that started on Hard; then we missed the opportunity to box just before the pit lane closed under the VSC, which cost us a couple of positions.
 The overall picture is sobering, and it's clear that we need to continue working hard if we wish to deliver a stronger performance in Melbourne".

-Now we have to wait for the next stop of the 2022 World Championship: the Australian Grand Prix, which returns for the first time since 2019 and is set to take place on April 08-10 at the Albert Park circuit.
-Max Verstappen and Red Bull are now on the scoresheet but Charles Leclerc still owns the lead of the championship.
+Now, we will wait for the next round of the 2022 World Championship: The Australian Grand Prix.
+Returning for the first time since 2019, the race is scheduled for April 8–10 at the Albert Park circuit.
+While Max Verstappen and Red Bull have opened their scoring, Charles Leclerc still holds the championship lead.

 Team